basett1/OPENCORE-EFI-MSI-H270-GC-TITAN-RIDGE/README.md

 - [Hackintoshlifeit](https://github.com/Hackintoshlifeit) Support group for installation and post installation.
 - [Lorys89](https://github.com/Lorys89) for the continuous support and for the cfg lock tools and info
 - [MBarbierato](https://github.com/mbarbierato) for the support and the infos about thunderbolt
+- Caseysj for the thunderbolt nvm50 thunderbolt DROM

 # If you need help please contact us on [Telegram](https://t.me/HackintoshLife_it) or [Web](https://www.hackintoshlife.it/)